 Early Notables of the Castiglia family (pre 1700)

-Prominent among members of the family was Alberto Castellani was mayor of Cerea in 1210, 1211, and again in 1229; Pierozzo Castellani was a priest in 1390; Luca Castellano was a priest in 1420; Agostino Castelli of Brescia was a military engineer and a prominent architect in 1488; the Da Castello...
-Another 124 words (9 lines of text) are included under the topic Early Castiglia Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Alberto Castellani was mayor of Cerea in 1210, 1211, and again in 1229; Pierozzo Castellani was a priest in 1390; Luca Castellano was a priest in 1420; Agostino Castelli of Brescia was a military engineer and a prominent architect in 1488; the Da Castello family, who were landowners in Novara during the 12th century; Ludovico Castellani was a famous sculptor in Ferrara in the 15th century; Castellano Castellani was a nobleman in Florence around this time; Salvi Castellucci was a famous...
+Another 87 words (6 lines of text) are included under the topic Early Castiglia Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Castiglia family to the New World and Oceana

 Early North American immigration records have revealed a number of people bearing the name Castiglia or a variant listed above: